julianjimsa/Basic-WebVR-Scene/README.md

 # Basic-WebVR-Scene
-A basic Web VR scene using A-Frame
+This is just a basic WebVR scene using A-Frame.
+Feel free to use it to build more complex scenes and WebVR experiences.

+Have fun :)